Some of the boats you've provided

 We’re continuing to fundraise here on GlobalGiving to provide our next rescue boat and meanwhile we’re making further improvements to the Banaba Livelihood & Evacuation Centre that shelters people rescued by the boats.

 Thanks to the generosity of donors like you a new water tower has been constructed next to the building.
 This tower has elevated two large 1,300 litre tanks and two smaller 200 litre tanks to the height of the building’s top storey.
 The large tanks now gravity feed the Centre’s showers and toilets, while the two smaller tanks have boosted supply to a solar powered water purifier.

 So, evacuees sheltering in the building during typhoons can now stay clean and healthy whatever 2020 brings.

-If you have any questions meanwhile please don’t hesitate to email Andy@IDVolunteers.org.
-I would be delighted to hear from you.
+Thank you so much for your ongoing support, and if you ever have any questions please don’t hesitate to email Andy@IDVolunteers.org.
+I’d be delighted to hear from you.

 A water tank being hoisted into position